group of people practicing yoga outside

 Why is endometriosis so painful?

-Endometriosis is a disorder where tissue that is what is inside the uterus- the endometrium- grows outside of the uterus.
+Endometriosis is a disorder where tissue that is inside the uterus – the endometrium – grows outside of the uterus.
 Endometriosis most commonly involves the ovaries, fallopian tubes and tissues lining the pelvis.
 It is possible, however, for endometrial tissue to spread beyond pelvic organs.

 What causes endometriosis?